UlyssesZh/UlyssesZh.github.io/_posts/2020-05-14-world-view.md

 (and is actually thought over by philosophers for thousands of years).
 However, maybe it can be interesting to think it over in another perspective.

+Note that most of the definitions used below are different from the popular definitions!

 # Galilean world